tomalaforge/angular-challenges/docs/src/content/docs/guides/resolve-challenge.md

 :::

-## Create a git branch
+## Create a Git Branch

-Before starting implementing your own solution to resolve a challenge, create a git branch to commit your work.
+Before you start implementing your solution to resolve a challenge, create a git branch to commit your work.

 ```bash
 git checkout -b <BRANCH_NAME>
 ```

-## Resolve the challenge
+## Resolve the Challenge

-Resolve the challenge following the instruction
+Follow the instructions to resolve the challenge.

-## Commit and Push your work
+## Commit and Push your Work

-Last step is to commit your work following the [Conventional Guidelines](https://www.conventionalcommits.org/en/v1.0.0/).
+The last step is to commit your work following the [Conventional Guidelines](https://www.conventionalcommits.org/en/v1.0.0/).

-Finaly, push your work to the remote reposository with the following command
+Finally, push your work to the remote reposository with the following command

 ```bash
     git push --set-upstream origin <BRANCH_NAME>
 ```

 :::tip[Don't remember it]
 You don't have to remember the command precisely.
-You just need to remember `git push` and if it's the first time you are pushing this branch, `git` will give you the complete command.
+You just need to remember `git push` and if it's the first time you are pushing this branch, `git` will provide you with the complete command.
 :::

-## Submit your work to the main repository
+## Submit your Work to the Main Repository

 Now, all your work is located insite your local instance of the Angular Challenge repository.

-Next step is to go to the main [Angular Challenge page](https://github.com/tomalaforge/angular-challenges) and create a new Pull Request.
+The next step is to go to the main [Angular Challenge page](https://github.com/tomalaforge/angular-challenges) and create a new Pull Request.

-Github should pop a notification header to help you create that pull request.
+Github should display a notification header to help you create the pull request.

-If it's not the case, you either have done one of the previous step wrong or you can go to the **Pull Request** tab and click the button <span class="github-success-btn">New pull request</span>.
+If it's not the case, you either have done one of the previous steps incorrectly or you can go to the <b>Pull Request</b> tab and click the button <span class="github-success-btn">New pull request</span>.

-Once you have choosen the two branches to compare, you should arrive on the following page:
+Once you have chosen the two branches to compare, you should arrive on the following page:

 ![New pull request screen](../../../assets/new-pull-request.png)

-Inside the title section, you should start with **Answer:** following by your **challenge number**, after that you are free to add anything you would like.
+In the title section, start with <b>Answer:</b> followed by your <b>challenge number</b>.
+After that, you are free to add anything you would like.

 :::danger
 This is very important.
-It lets other know what challenge you are trying to resolve
+It lets others know which challenge you are attempting to resolve.
 :::

-Inside the description section, you can add questions, troubles you add or anything you want to share.
+In the description section, you can add questions, troubles you encountered, or anything else you want to share.
 You can leave it empty if you don't have anything to say.

 You can now click on <span class="github-success-btn">Create pull request</span>.

 I will read and comment on it when I have some free time.

 :::note
-Anybody is welcomed to comment and read other PR.
+Everyone is welcome to comment and read other PRs.
 :::

 :::tip[OSS champion]
-🔥 Once you have completed this tutorial once, you are ready to go inside any other public github repository and submit a PR.
+🔥 Once you have completed this tutorial, you are ready to contribute to any other public Github repository and submit a PR.
 It is as easy as that. 🔥
 :::